Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Take a towel and a heavy weight plastic garbage bag.
 If strong weather (especially wind) come upon you then dismantle the tripod/camera setup.
 Place the camera in the garbage bag and lay on the towel on the bottom of the canoe.

 Add ballast for stability.
 If you want a little better stability and possibly tracking, you can add ballast in the canoe.
-Popular items include sandbags or 5 gallon water carboys laid on their sides.
+Popular items for ballast include sandbags or 5 gallon water carboys laid on their sides.

 Specific to the Old Town Camper 15 -

-Realize my size and weight is about 5 ft 11 inches, and 200 pounds.
+Realize my size and weight is about 5 ft 11 inches and 200 pounds.
 Someone larger may not find the Camper 15 as stable.
 It is always best to test a canoe yourself before purchasing.

-The Camper 15 has very good stability for one person with camera, tripod, and 500mm lens, when seated on the front seat (bow) facing the rear (stern) and basically paddling the canoe backwards.
+The Camper 15 has very good stability for one person with camera, tripod, and 500mm lens, when seated on the front seat (bow) facing the rear (stern) and basically paddling the canoe backward.
 That is not the case with two people sitting in the canoe as designed.
 It's a bit wobbly when you sit in the rear with the camera rig in front of you and another person in the front seat.
 I purchased this canoe for use as a solo only.

 Important: Traveling in a canoe with a large lens and tripod is for still water such as swamps, lakes, and very slow moving rivers and creeks (all with very light or no motor boat usage in the area).
 Water with a decent current which may contain snags (deadfalls or fallen trees in the water), can pose the very real potential of tipping.
 Negotiating a canoe against a snag in a current is trouble enough without an expensive piece of equipment to be concerned about.